bjh26/326project/README.md

 ### Nishil Adina
 Role: Meeting Coordinator\
-Issues: new user page, user profile page, user data structure, multi-step profile creation/update form, profile data load from/save to server
+Issues: new user page, user profile page, user data structure, multi-step profile creation/update form, profile data load from/save to server, consolidation into one server by using app controllers, file transfer and drag and drop for profile picture and resume

 ### Khang Nguyen